Page Contents

 What happened in the case?

-In 1987, Mr. Mallon was appointment Revenue Sheriff.
+In 1987, Mr. Mallon was appointed Revenue Sheriff.
 The Court Officers Act 1945 provides that the retirement age for sheriffs is 70 years.
 Mr. Mallon reached the age of 70 in May 2022.
 During his appointment he continued in private practice as a solicitor and as noted by the Supreme Court, since his retirement as Sheriff, is once again free to devote himself full time to his profession, should he wish to do so.

 Mr. Mallon brought judicial review proceedings challenging the lawfulness of the mandatory retirement age.
 He contended it was discriminatory on the grounds of age and that there were no, or no sufficient, objective and reasonable grounds to justify it.